 Sauter Timber operates out of a 17,000 square foot production facility, located on three acres in the Roane County Industrial Park in Rockwood, Tennessee.

-Also known as the boss, I came from Germany 16 years ago and started Sauter Timber.
-With the vision to bring the idea of precut log homes and timber frames to the United States.
-When I’m not on the phone or replying to emails I enjoy being outside, when the humidity is low.
+Also known as the boss, I came from Germany 17 years ago and started Sauter Timber with the vision to bring the idea of precut log home components and timber frames to the United States.
+When I’m not on the phone or replying to emails I enjoy being outside when the humidity is low.
 I still travel to Germany regularly to keep up with the latest and greatest innovations happening in the wood business.

-Cleveland Carr: As a forth generation woodworker, I’m happiest covered in shaving and saw dust, I’m fortunate that I am able to do what I love, for a living.
-I practice my love of traditional building methods while adding state of the art technology, all while working with visionary and tenacious, leadership, as well as good, wholesome human beings.
+Cleveland Carr: As a fourth generation woodworker, I’m happiest covered in shaving and sawdust.
+I’m fortunate that I am able to do what I love for a living.
+I practice my love of traditional building methods while adding state-of-the-art technology, all while working with visionary and tenacious leadership, as well as good, wholesome human beings.
 It’s win, win, win.

 My name is Daniel.
 I have been in finish woodworking most of my life and love the smell of wood.
-I also enjoy fishing the playing with my grandkids.
+I also enjoy fishing and playing with my grandkids.

 My name is Steve Gonzalez, before I came to Sauter Timber I built houses and did remodeling.
-I came here 7 years ago, and enjoy the challenge of big beams and putting out a good product.
-I enjoy sports, mostly racing and football and learned to play golf 2 years ago, because at 61 no one wants to play sports so I can golf by myself.
-I like working with this company because they are perfectionists, and thats me.
+I came here seven years ago, and enjoy the challenge of big beams and putting out a good product.
+I enjoy sports, mostly racing and football and learned to play golf two years ago, because at 61 no one wants to play sports so I can golf by myself.
+I like working with this company because they are perfectionists, and that is me.